ladreamers/Weekends/Weekend04/spring-boot-postgress/README.md

-# Spring Boot Postgress Example
+# Spring Boot Postgres Web Example

 This sample will run a web app using JPA to add/edit/delete records from a Postgres DB table called Product.